 Socially responsible investing (SRI) is an essential part of the strategic positioning and behaviour of Carmignac.
 We have been involved formally in SRI since 2012 and welcome the European SRI Transparency Code.

-These are our first statements of commitment which cover the period 30/06/2017 to 29/06/2018.
+These are our first statements of commitment.
 Our full responses can be accessed via the links below and will be available in the annual report of the Funds (December 2018).

-Carmignac has made climate awareness a formal component of its investment process, joining the efforts undertaken as part of the Cop21 initiatives and adhering to Energy Transition Rule No 173 of the Monetary and Financial Code of the French government (as per article L533-22-1).
+Carmignac has made climate awareness a formal component of its investment process, joining the efforts undertaken as part of the Cop21 initiatives and applying the Energy Transition Rule No 173 of the Monetary and Financial Code of the French government (as per article L533-22-1).